SerialSniffyHeck3r/DM8BA10_TM1622_STM32_DRIVER/README.md

 ---

+## How to use?

+- Put TM1622.C and TM1622.H into your project file and link 'em
+- Enjoy!

 ## ⚙️ Requirements

 - STM32 microcontroller (tested with STM32F103, but I am pretty sure this will work on different nucleos since this driver uses standard HAL library)